SansGuidon/bookmarks/QUOTES.md

 * Educating a team slows you down for a week or two.
 Not educating the team slows you down forever.
 Time spent in learning is never wasted.
 [Allen Holub](https://twitter.com/allenholub/status/1134704667328335873)
 * Don't be pushed by your problems.
 Be led by your dreams.
 Ralph Waldo Emerson
 * There is never enough time to do it right yet we find time to do it again and again.
 Jack Bergman?
+* Ignorantia juris non excusat or ignorantia legis neminem excusat (Latin phrase for "ignorance of the law does not excuse")